Vardot/varbase_heroslider_media/README.md

 # Varbase Hero Slider Media
 ---
+This app will populate the universal implementation of a "Hero Slider" to be used on the homepage in most cases.
 A rich hero slider that allows you to display video and/or image slides.

 Media Hero Slider requires the slick.min.js library.
 Download it (https://github.com/kenwheeler/slick)